 The project has two foci – identifying the workforce training needs of people working in the community who may come into contact with Aboriginal men who use family violence (including health workers, teachers, police etc).
 Workshops that will be delivered will enable individuals to address family violence in a meaningful and sustainable way, and develop ways community members can safely challenge the attitudes, values and actions that enable violence to occur, and in some cases, thrive.
 The workshops will invite those working in Aboriginal communities to develop local strategies that send consistent, clear messages to men and boys who use violence.

-The other focus of the project will see the development of workshops designed for men who are working with other men in their communities, to address family violence.
-Our project partners on this phase of the project are Dardi Munwurro and Mibbinbah.
+The other focus of the project will see the development of workshops designed for people who are directly working with men in their communities, to address family violence.
 The workshops will:

 - focus on accountability